thiago-cav/Zonation5R/README.md

 ![](inst/images/unnamed-chunk-3-1.png)<!-- -->

-Now we can use the four core functions of *Zonation5R* to create the three compulsory input files and run the analysis.
+Now we can use the four primary functions of *Zonation5R* to create the three compulsory input files and run the analysis.
 One key thing to pay attention to is the `zonation_path` argument in the `create_zonation5_call()` function.
 This specifies the path to the